Skip to main content

 Learn how to create a beautiful holiday glass candle display using upcycled materials with this DIY craft project.
 Perfect for adding a festive touch to your home decor.
 Find step-by-step instructions and inspiration for this creative and sustainable holiday project.

 Recently, I have been feeling very festive and have been enjoying decorating, baking, and much more.
 I noticed that I had a few glass jars and old candle jars around my home, and I wanted to create something simple.
 I thought a candle display would be great and easy to create.
-If you have any pasta jars, old candle jars, or any glass jar this craft is perfect for you!
+If you have any pasta jars, old candle jars, or any glass jars, this craft is perfect for you!

 For this project, you will need the following materials: